rbazev/rbazev.github.io/landing.md

 ---
 title: Research
-layout: post
+layout: landing
-description: 'Some of the projects we are working on now.'
+description: 'Some of the projects we are working on now'
 image: assets/images/wave.jpg
 nav-menu: true
 ---